sroehrl/neoan3-cli/README.md

 The GitHub repo [neoan3-cli](https://github.com/sroehrl/neoan3-cli) is actively maintained.
 Please report issues there.

 # Collaborators wanted
-As of July 2019, over 1500 neoan3 applications are waiting for documentation.
+As of August 2019, over 2500 neoan3 applications are waiting for documentation.
 I'd love to have some people to help me:

 - document neoan3 (framework)
 - document neoan3-cli